 I’m updating my holiday decor with this adorable and easy DIY Christmas gnome.
-He’s perfect for this season’s festivities!
+He’s perfect for this season’s festivities and so easy to make with inexpensive craft supplies.
+Bring gnomes into your home this holiday season.

 Easy DIY Christmas Gnome